 - strongly heterosexual.

-These are all attributes that would be beneficial for survival particularly in life-threatening times.
-If food was scarce or her security and safety threatened the pregnant mother would be in a sate of anxiety and the developing child she is carrying would be programmed with characteristics that equipped it with a better chance of survival.
+These are all attributes that would be beneficial for survival, particularly in life-threatening times.
+The pregnant mother would be anxious if food was scarce or her security and safety were threatened.
+The developing child she is carrying would be programmed with characteristics that give her a better chance of survival.
 I call this the SIM effect (Self-Interested Male)

-This SIM male will be naturally competitive with a tendency to fight for its own survival.
-Being self-centered/introvert he will be focussed on his own needs.
-Having a lack of empathy towards others ensures he puts himself first and is not reliant on others to support him.
-His tendency towards aggressive or defensive behavior and to be hyper aware and vigilant against threats and able to respond quickly and confidently, ensures he can defend or protect himself.
-Being non-intimate removes the need to develop close relationships and so he can continually seek new sexual partners.
-The more sex he has the more chance of ensuring his genetic line.
-He will have a controlling personality since by controlling his environment he maintains his own security and safety.
-Being assertively heterosexual he is continually seeking out opportunities to procreate with females again to secure his genes and maintain the species in times of threat.
+This SIM male will be naturally competitive with a tendency to fight for its survival.
+Being self-centred/introverted, he will be focused on his own needs.
+A lack of empathy towards others ensures he puts himself first and does not rely on others to support him.
+His tendency towards aggressive or defensive behaviour and to be hyper-aware and vigilant against threats and able to respond quickly and confidently ensures he can defend or protect himself.
+Being non-intimate removes the need to develop close relationships so he can continually seek new sexual partners.
+The more sex he has, the more chance of ensuring his genetic line.
+He will have a controlling personality since by controlling his environment, he maintains his security and safety.
+Being assertively heterosexual, he continually seeks opportunities to procreate with females again to secure his genes and maintain the species in times of threat.

-The more stressed the pregnancy the stronger these characteristics appear to be and it seems that in modern times these types of men will havea tendency to follow specific careers as Barristers, Salespeople, Competitive Sportsmen, Politicians, the Military, Surgeons, Bankers, Entrepreneurs, Celebrity types.
-Not surprisingly these are often the men that we hear about in the press who use sex workers and it is their wives who often complain that their SIM husbands are egotistical, unfaithful and when it come to sex are assertive but lacking in foreplay skills and are more focussed their own pleasure than their female partners.
+The more stressed the pregnancy, the stronger these characteristics appear to be, and it seems that in modern times, these types of men will tend to follow specific careers as Barristers, Salespeople, Competitive Sportsmen, Politicians, the Military, Surgeons, Bankers, Entrepreneurs, Celebrity types.
+Not surprisingly, these are often the men that we hear about in the press who use sex workers, and it is their wives who often complain that their SIM husbands are egotistical, unfaithful and when it comes to sex assertive but lacking in foreplay skills and are more focussed their own pleasure than their female partners.